Kronix420/qHUD/README.md

-PoeHud light version - Currently DETECTED, use it on your own risk!
+PoEHUD slim version - Currently DETECTED, use it on your own risk!
 ======

-This is an light version of PoeHud...some features have been removed.
+Slim version of PoEHUD...some features have been removed.

 ### Keyboard Info